-- a.
 Notes are presented, to the extent practicable, in a systematic order and are cross-referred to/from items in the primary statements.
 In determining a systematic manner of presentation, an entity considers the effect on the understandability and comparability of the financial statements.
 The Group has applied judgement in presenting related information together in a manner that it considers to be most relevant to an understanding of its financial performance and financial position.
-The order presented is only illustrative and entities need to tailor the organisation of the notes to fit their specific circumstances. - b.
-The UK and the EU have both ratified the Withdrawal Agreement for the UK to leave the EU on 31 January 2020.
-Under the Withdrawal Agreement, there is a transition period until the end of December 2020.
-During this period, EU rules continue to apply to the UK.
-To the extent that an entity has any potential exposure to the risks associated with Brexit, it needs to assess the impact of those risks on its financial reporting and provide an update of relevant entity-specific disclosures.
+The order presented is only illustrative and entities need to tailor the organisation of the notes to fit their specific circumstances.

+b.
+The UK left the EU on 31 January 2020, with an implementation period that ended on 31 December 2020.
+Some UK and EU entities have made changes to the way they do business as a result - and some details of the new relationships are still being ironed out.
+To the extent that an entity has any exposure to the changes and any remaining uncertainties associated with Brexit, it needs to assess the impact of those on its financial reporting and provide an update of relevant entity-specific disclosures.
 Such disclosures are not illustrated in this guide.